 Formal admission requirements/ criteria:

-- Dental education: It is a requriement that this has been evaluated by the Norwegian Directorate of Health, HDir (present) or by the former Stately Register and Authorization Office for Healt Personell, SAK.
-It this evalutaion shows a moderat devation from norwegian Master of Dentistry, the Qualification Program is considered to be a possible way to qualify for authorization as a norwegian dentist at a later time.
+- Dental education: It is a requriement that this has been evaluated by the Norwegian Directorate of Health, HDir (present) If this evalutaion shows a moderat deviation from norwegian Master of Dentistry, the Qualification Program is considered to be a possible way to qualify for authorization as a norwegian dentist at a later time.
 The evaluation and conclusion by the authorization authorities will be the foundation in IKOs review of the applicants to the Qualification Program.

 - Language proficiency in Norwegian and English as for The Norwegian Universities and Colleges Admission Service (NUCAS).
-It will be possible to send documentation for fullfilled language requirements (and for language requirements only) after the application deadline.
+It will be possible to send documentation for fullfilled language requirements (and for language requirements only) after the application deadline, but within 13th June 2022.
 You must specify in a separate attachement to your application that you will post send documentation for fullfilled language requirement and also document your attendance to any language course.

 - Norwegian residential address at the point of application

 If you fulfill all the formal admission requirements, you are invited to the first part of the admission test: